Amos Allen (gridiron football)

 Amos Allen (born July 20, 1983) is a former running back in the Canadian Football League.
-He was signed by the BC Lions as a street free agent in 2008.
+He was signed by the BC Lions as an undrafted free agent in 2008.
 He played college football for the South Dakota Coyotes.
-He became an NFL Draft pick in 2008.
 He also spent a portion of the 2009 CFL season with the Toronto Argonauts.
 Allen played five regular season games returning punts and kicks for the Argonauts in 2009.
 On June 5, 2010, Allen was released by the Argonauts.